+It is recommended that the new valuation standard be effective Jan.
+1, 2017.
+It is also recommended that there be a transition period of three years to implement the 2013 IDI Valuation Table after the effective date to allow time for companies and software vendors to modify their systems to handle the additional complexity of the new tables.
 The new valuation standard would be required for claims incurred after the effective date of the new standard.
 Under recommended rules discussed in Appendix 1, the new valuation standard also may be applied to prior claim incurrals.
 The new valuation standard will be required for new policies issued after the effective date of the new standard.
+Under the recommended rules discussed in Appendix 1, the new valuation standard also may be applied to prior claim incurrals.
+The new standard.
 Under the recommended rules of Appendix 1, the new valuation standard also may be applied for prior years' issues.

 Because the new standard creates company-specific valuation assumptions for DLRs based on the combination of credible company experience and the 2013 IDI Valuation Table, this could be interpreted to mean an additional valuation basis is created each time the company updates its termination rates.
-It is not the work group's intent to have each termination rate update act as a "new valuation basis" strictly applicable to a specific cohort of claims.
+It is not the IDTWG's intent to have each termination rate update act as a "new valuation basis" strictly applicable to a specific cohort of claims.
 Instead, reserves for claims subject to the new standard will use the latest set of assumptions based on the combination of credible company experience and the 2013 IDI Valuation Table regardless of their incurral year (i.e., the valuation basis will not be "frozen" by year of incurral).
-The work group's proposal provides details on how the assumption set is monitored and when it needs to be updated.
+The IDTWG's proposal provides details on how the assumption set is monitored and when it needs to be updated.